 Dander or dust could be the culprit or environmental factors like pollen and mold, or household products like detergents and fabrics.

 There are so many possibilities, that it can be tricky to find the real cause and remove it.
 Once again, contact your vet.
-They should be able to prescribe medication that eases your dog’s symptoms.
+They should be able to prescribe medication such as Apoquel or other similar drugs, that can ease your dog’s symptoms.

 Dry Skin Can Make Dogs Chew Paws